Do Eye Supplements Actually Work?

 AMD is one of the leading causes of vision loss, with 1.8 million people over the age of 40 affected, and an additional 7.3 million at substantial risk, according to the Centers for Disease Control and Prevention.

 Check product labels for “AREDS2 Formulation.”
-AREDS stands for Age-Related Eye Disease Study, a large 2001 National Eye Institute study that found vitamins C and E, beta carotene, zinc, and copper can lower the risk of age-related macular degeneration.
+AREDS stands for Age-Related Eye Disease Study, a large 2001 National Eye Institute study that found vitamins C and E, beta carotene, zinc, and copper reduced the risk of age-related macular degeneration.
 A follow-up study in 2006 slightly changed the formula by eliminating beta-carotene and adding the antioxidants lutein and zeaxanthin.

 These nutrients are also naturally found in a range of healthy foods, including many vegetables, fruits, nuts, and seeds.